 With your butterfly wings assembled, it’s time to dress them up.
 I’m going for a neutral palette, but feel free to change them up however you like.
-I use the Fan Brush to apply two coats of paint, letting them cure in between.
+I apply two coats of paint, letting them cure in between.

 Also, I used a wax to create an aged appeal to my my design as well.
-Notice I’m using an old, worn out Square Brush.
-When you brush is done with painting days, you can use them for waxes.
+Notice I’m waxing to add depth and dimension.

 One last thing, you can add a bit of floral wire or similar to the back as a hanger.

 Which one is your favorite?
 I’m smitten with each one for different reasons.
-Going bold would be fun too!
+Additionally, going bold would be fun too!

 In addition, to leaving me a comment below, also pin and share to inspire others.
 Creating is great therapy!